it-at-m/dbs/docs/introduction.md

 [![system overview Digitaler Bürgerservice DBS](./assets/systemueberblick_dbs.drawio.png)](https://github.com/it-at-m/dbs/blob/main/docs/assets/systemueberblick_dbs.drawio.png)

-Citizens submit requests to the form server (e.g [Meldung von Insektennestern](https://service.muenchen.de/intelliform/forms/01/09/09/meldung_insektennest/index)), which sends the request to Zammad via the `dbs-ticketing-webcomponent` and the [dbs-ticketing-eai](https://github.com/it-at-m/dbs/tree/main/ticketing-eai).
+Citizens submit requests to the form server (e.g [Meldung von Insektennestern](https://service.muenchen.de/intelliform/forms/01/09/09/meldung_insektennest/index)), which sends the request to Zammad via the [dbs-ticketing-eai](https://github.com/it-at-m/dbs/tree/main/ticketing-eai).
 Zammad serves as the backend of the DBS, where the clerks process the requests and communicate with the citizen via our own frontend `dbs-ticketing-webcomponents`.
 This is integrated with [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) into the official site of the City of Munich.